crandmck/test/README.md

 going to run a function inside a particular zone.

 For the cases where you need to do this anyway, the Gate construct was invented.
-By creating a gate you're allowing another zone (and all of it's descendant zones) to enter the current zone in the future.
+By creating a gate you're allowing another zone (and all of its descendant zones) to enter the current zone in the future.
 This means that the gate also prevents the zone from exiting.